-Tag out the circuit breaker with a do not operate tag or place some electrical tape over the turned off circuit breaker.
-If you have a fuses then pull the fan power fuse out.
+Tag out the circuit breaker with a do not operate tag or place some electrical tape over the turned-off circuit breaker.
+If you have fuses then pull the fan power fuse out.

 We now need to test that the fan circuit is dead.
 If the fan was working before check that it is not working.
 Try turning the fan on and running through a few speed control settings.
 Confirm with a multimeter always.

 Take a screwdriver and pull off the fan speed controller outer cover if it has one.
 A battery drill or a cordless screwdriver will make this job fast and quick.

 Once the wires are exposed take a multi-meter and prove that the circuit has been isolated.
 Never work on live wires.
 Often fan controllers and light switches will have only switching wires going to them and no neutral or earth wires.
 This will make it difficult to check for voltages.

 How to test for 110/240v power

 A quick way to test for power at the fan controller is to turn on your multimeter and set it to read AC voltage.
 Now place your multimeter between the power in and the power out point.
 With an open connection, you should read a difference in voltage.